microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </input>
 ```

-These attributes are abstracted with the TextBox component APIs:
+These attributes are abstracted with the following TextBox component APIs available in the Windows
+App SDK:

 -   TextBox(String id)
 -   TextBox(String id, String placeHolderContent)